Need help with your Discussion

 1. Case 1: Bernard Madoff – How “One Big Lie” Can Destroy Thousands of Lives (p.
 278-285)

-• Then practically implement the nine-step process from the Values Aligned Leadership model.
-How would you have applied the VALs process on the case you selected?
-Conclude with an overall assessment of the value of applying the Values Aligned Leaderships (VALs) model in global organizations.
+• Then practically implement the nine-steI’mrocess from the Values Aligned Leadership model.
+How would you have applied the VALs process to the case you selected?
+Conclude with an overall assessment of the value of using the Values Aligned Leaderships (VALs) model in global organizations.

-Prepare a three page response paper (five pages total including cover page and reference page) that applies an interdisciplinary and multidimensional approach to ethical and analytical problem solving and demonstrates valid and reliable research-based methods for applying leadership theory to practice within the context of ethical theory and biblical worldview.
+Prepare a three-page response paper (five pages total, including cover page and reference page) that applies an interdisciplinary and multidimensional approach to ethical and analytical problem solving and demonstrates valid and reliable research-based methods for using leadership theory to practice within the context of ethical theory and biblical worldview.
 Develop your paper based on the reading assignments, discussion forum, and session assignments, integrating biblical principles with outside research-based resources to support your presuppositions.
-A good paper should include at least three sources in addition to the course texts and be formatted according to APA requirements.
+A good report should include at least three sources besides the course texts and be formatted according to APA requirements.

-In this and all other papers in this class it is recommended you develop an outline and working draft of several pages, then boil your thoughts down to three pages plus cover page and references (5 pages total).
-By doing so you will be able to provide a concise and organized response that contains the most salient points and logical reasoning.
-You must come to a conclusion.
+In this and all other papers in this class, you should develop an outline and working draft of several pages, then boil your thoughts down to three pages plus a cover page and references (5 pages total).
+Doing so can provide a concise and organized response containing the most salient points and logical reasoning.
+You must conclude.
 Suggestions for how to do this are in the Example Outline (pdf)

 Click on the Session 4 Values Aligned Leadership Case Analysis link to submit your assignment by the posted due date.
 Review the rubric available in Due Dates and Grades for specific grading criteria.